awsdocs/aws-control-tower-guide/doc_source/drift.md

 ## Considerations about drift and SCP scans<a name="scp-invariance-scans"></a>

- AWS Control Tower scans your managed SCPs daily to verify that the corresponding guardrails are applied correctly and that they have not drifted\.
+ AWS Control Tower scans your managed SCPs daily to verify that the corresponding controls are applied correctly and that they have not drifted\.
 To retrieve the SCPs and run checks on them, AWS Control Tower calls AWS Organizations on your behalf, using a role in your management account\.

 If an AWS Control Tower scan discovers drift, you'll receive a notification\.
 AWS Control Tower sends only one notification per drift issue, so if your landing zone already is in a state of drift, you won't receive additional notifications unless a new drift item is found\.